 SVCE has created a series of short tutorial videos for understanding how you can better use the DIY Home Energy Saving Toolkits.

-If your library is in need of equipment or tool replacements in the SVCE DIY Toolkits, or has new data to enter for inventory, please access the tracking sheet by clicking on the “Restocking” button below.
-If you have any questions, please do not hesitate to contact the DIY Toolkit coordinator, Vanessa at firstname.lastname@example.org.
+If your library is in need of equipment or tool replacements in the SVCE DIY Toolkits, or has new data to enter for inventory, please access the tracking sheet by clicking on the “Restocking” button below or reach out to firstname.lastname@example.org.

 Interested in doing more?
 Visit any of our partners to learn more about things you can do to make your home as resource efficient as possible:

 Valley Water offers a wide variety of programs and tools to residential and commercial sites within Santa Clara County, including rebates, site surveys, educational resources and more.
 For detailed information, visit www.watersavings.org, or call 408-630-2554.